 It's important to have a medical professional to advise you and your team on care options.
-Options can include medication and therapy.
-Having a Primary Care Physician helps ensure you have a "go to" professional in the event of crisis.
-Having someone who knows your youth and situation, can help your youth receive care in your community whenever possible.
+Options can include medication management and referral to a therapist.
+Having a Primary Care Physician helps ensure you have a "go-to" professional in the event of a crisis.
+Having someone who knows your youth and situation can help your youth receive care in your community whenever possible.
 This is important for long-term positive outcomes.